BerndFranzen/Mod-HAMMR/README.md

 Replace the allycode in the Config-Accounts.csv with your allycode.

+Customize the Config-Teams.csv if needed so that if reflects that squads as you actually play them.

 Start the script in Microsoft Powershell.

 What information will you get?